Reinebringen Hike: Updated Information by Locals

 The nearest paid parking is now at the Reine Kulturhuset, where you’ll also find tourist information, a souvenir shop, and a public toilet (open during the store’s opening times).

 Occasionally, you will also find me (Radka) there.
-You can park at the Reine Kulturhuset for 150 NOK for 3-5 hours or for 300 NOK for 24 hours.
+You can park at the Reine Kulturhuset for 50 NOK per hour, 150 NOK for 3-5 hours, or 300 NOK for 24 hours.

 The next option (and the largest parking lot) is at Reine Harbour (Reine ytre havn).